 - In chapter 143 of Beelzebub, Oga reveals that part of the reason he drags Furuichi around everywhere with him is that he thought it would be funny.

 - Mako from Girls und Panzer would rather be sleeping or reading rather than driving a tank, but she needs the extra credits.
+And she's really afraid of what her grandmother's reaction will be if she doesn't pass.

-- Through much of the first part of Fruits Basket, Kyo is quite unwilling to go along with most of the outtings other family members come up with.
+- Through much of the first part of Fruits Basket, Kyo is quite unwilling to go along with most outings other family members come up with.
 He's usually either forced into coming, or is innocently coerced by Tohru (which is lampshaded at one point, when Tohru's friends note with interest that it's taking less and less time for Kyo to crumble when Tohru asks him to come along for something).

 - Haruka Kotoura from Kotoura-san is a literal case since she's often Dragged by the Collar and thankfully always Played for Laughs.
-She's Justifiably apprehensive about joining the ESP Society and Research Club, whose mission is to prove that Psychic Powers exist, because she knows that society is afraid of her inadvertent Telepathy; and she fears being even more of an outcast.
+She's justifiably apprehensive about joining the ESP Society and Research Club, whose mission is to prove that Psychic Powers exist, because she knows that society is afraid of her inadvertent Telepathy; and she fears being even more of an outcast.

 - Kagerou Project: